+I have a date with my visiting from out of town stepsister this Sunday and she wants to go see some live jazz but nothing too avant guard.
 Please help me look cool by recommending somewhere we could go.
 She's a music teacher and plays a couple instruments so unlike me she probably knows good from bad.
 Nice cocktails would be a plus and ideally not to far out as she's staying at a hotel in Times Square.

 Years ago on some local radio station I heard a silly jazz song with a guy singing about being surprised to encounter a bald woman.
 The chorus went something like, "Well, looky there.
 She didn't have no hair.....no hair up there." [more inside]

 I am working on a playlist for a restaurant.
 I would like suggestions of instrumental music that evokes summer, fall, winter and spring.
 I tried some tropical music by Martin Denny which worked really well for summer.
 It is a Japanese restaurant in Japan.
 I think that jazz is the best match for the restaurant so I am looking for mostly jazz suggestions.
 See the current playlist linked below [more inside]

 Jazz songs like "Goodbye Pork Pie Hat/Theme for Lester Young" by Charles Mingus? [more inside]

 I'm looking for excellent piano tracks, particularly boogie woogie and rag time.
 I'm looking for upbeat songs that have rhythm.
 I tend to like early rock and jazz not electronica.
 Songs that come to mind are Duke Ellington's Diminuendo and Crescendo in Blue, anything by Booker T and the MGs.
 That kind of thing.
 Vocals are optional.
 Thanks.